Jefferson Park, Chicago: Jefferson Memorial Park

-Jefferson Park is a 7 acre park operated by the Chicago Park District.
+Jefferson Memorial Park is a 7 acre park operated by the Chicago Park District.
 The park, which is listed on the National Register of Historic Places is located on the site of the Esdohr Farm.

 Education

 Jefferson Park residents are served by Chicago Public Schools, which includes neighborhood and citywide options for students.
 There are also a number of private parochial schools run by Roman Catholic and Lutheran congregations in the area.
-The Chicago Public Library operates the Jefferson Park branch for neighborhood residents.
+The Chicago Public Library operates a Jefferson Park branch.

 Politics

 The Jefferson Park community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Jefferson Park cast 6,693 votes for Hillary Clinton and cast 3,490 votes for Donald Trump (62.65% to 32.67%).
 In the 2012 presidential election, Jefferson Park cast 6,019 votes for Barack Obama and cast 3,129 votes for Mitt Romney (64.42% to 33.49%).